 - Cost savings in the long run.

-Cost of building a business-to-business platform
+Cost of building a B2B marketplace platform

 So how much will it cost to build a business-to-business e-commerce platform?
 That is a tricky question, we should admit.
 Nevertheless, we can provide you with a rough estimate.